 What To Do With a Trading Gap

 Now, there are two main schools of thoughts with gaps, either the stock builds momentum or it fills the gap.

 Let’s take a look at an example of a Sangamo Therapeutics Inc (NASDAQ: SGMO).

 If you notice above, SGMO was trending higher up until it had a major catalyst.
 The company its quarterly financial results, but also announced a collaborative agreement with Pfizer Inc, which could potentially help the Sangamo Therapeutics grow its revenues and earnings.
 Consequently, this was an “extremely” positive catalyst in the eyes of market participants, sending the stock up significantly.

-Gaps could provide some trading opportunities, but they’re risky trades and only more experienced should use this strategy.
+Gaps could provide some gap trading opportunities, but they’re risky trades and only more experienced traders should use this gap trading strategy.
 Now, you’ll need to learn this type of pattern and how to look at catalysts.
-That said, you’ll need to look at a plethora of gap ups and gap downs to understand the pattern, before you start implementing these two basic strategies.
+That said, you’ll need to look at a plethora of gap ups and gap downs to understand the pattern before you start implementing these two basic gap trading strategies.
 Keep in mind, these are only two types of examples shown, and there are many other ways to play this gap.